tlienart/GPlot.jl/docs/src/man/line-scatter.md

 ## Data formats

-The table below summarises the different ways you can specify what data to plot, they are discussed in more details and with examples below.
+The table below summarises the different ways you can specify what data to plot, they are discussed in more details and with examples further on.

 | Form     | Example | Comment   |
 | :------: | :-----: | :--------: |